schmons/perturbench/README.md

     return predicted_perturbed_expression
 ```

+## Adding a new dataset
+This section describes how to add a new dataset to benchmark against.

+### Data curation
+First download the dataset from GEO, figshare, or the desired database. [scPerturb](http://projects.sanderlab.org/scperturb/) and [pertpy](https://pertpy.readthedocs.io/en/latest/usage/usage.html#datasets) provide indexes of perturbational datasets with single cell readouts that might be of interest.

+If the dataset is not stored as an [anndata](https://anndata.readthedocs.io/en/latest/tutorials/notebooks/getting-started.html) file, you will need to convert it to an anndata file.
+It also may help to clean up some of the metadata columns.
+Example scripts of converting Seurat objects to anndata and metadata curation notebooks can be found at `notebooks/curation`.

-## Data preprocessing
+### Data preprocessing

-The default preprocessing pipeline applies standard log-normalization and filters for highly variable or differentially expressed genes.
+Most downloaded datasets will contain raw counts, which will need to be processed before model training.
+We provide a default preprocessing pipeline that applies standard log-normalization and filters for highly variable or differentially expressed genes.
 Specifically the counts for each cell are divided by the total counts for that cell, multiplied by a scaling factor (`1e4`), and then log-transformed.
 The dataset is then subset to the top 4000 highly variable genes and top 50 differentially expressed genes per perturbation (computed on a per covariate basis).
 If the perturbations are genetic, those genes are also included in the expression matrix by default.
 Datasets ending in `_preprocessed.h5ad` have been preprocessed.

 The unnormalized raw counts can be accessed in the `adata.layers['counts']` slot.
 To use raw counts instead of log-normalized expression add
 ```